Trump administration asks Supreme Court to halt trial over census

 WASHINGTON (Reuters) - President Donald Trump’s administration asked the U.S. Supreme Court on Monday to postpone a trial set for Nov.
 5 that will examine the legality of its decision to ask people taking part in the 2020 U.S. census whether they are citizens.

-The administration is asking for the trial to be placed on hold until the Supreme Court resolves a dispute over evidence, including whether Commerce Secretary Wilbur Ross, whose department oversees the census, can be forced to answer questions about the politically charged decision.
+The administration is asking for the trial to be placed on hold until the Supreme Court resolves a dispute over evidence, including whether Commerce Secretary Wilbur Ross, whose department oversees the U.S. Census Bureau, can be forced to answer questions about the politically charged decision.

 On Friday, Manhattan U.S. District Judge Jesse Furman, who will preside over the trial, and a federal appeals court both refused to postpone the trial.